BLACKBURN ROVERS FOOTBALL & ATHLETIC LTD CUSTOMER CHARTER

 The power of football to engage, enthuse and motivate people, irrespective of age, gender and ethnicity, is now recognised on many stages.
 As a vehicle through which community cohesion and narrowing the gap in health, education, aspirations and opportunity can be addressed, the local draw of Blackburn Rovers and the unrivalled power of the brand name to bring additional credibility, cannot be underestimated.

-Building on the success of winning the accolades of EFLT North West EFL Community Trust of the Year and MBNA Community Club of the Year - non-Premier League, 2015/16 has been a progressive year for the Community Trust.
-We have since been able to generate an significant increase in funding to be used for local good causes.
-We are fortunate to find ourselves working with an increasing amount of programme partners, including the Premier League, English EFL Trust, The PFA, Football Foundation, The FA, Sport England, Big Lottery Fund, Lancashire Sport, Blackburn with Darwen Council, South Ribble Borough Council, Chorley Borough Council, Blackburn CVS, Lancashire County Council, Blackburn Community Sports Club, Blackburn Youth Zone, Action For Children, Community Integrated Care, Nightsafe, Blackburn Children's University, Café Hub, Creative Support and multiple schools, colleges and other charities to name just a few.
+2018 was a progressive year for the Community Trust.
+We have since been able to generate a significant increase in funding to be used for local good causes.
+We are fortunate to find ourselves working with an increasing amount of programme partners, including Blackburn Rovers Football Club, the Premier League, EFL Trust, The PFA, Blackburn with Darwen Council, Football Foundation, The FA, Sport England, Big Lottery Fund, Active Lancashire, Blackburn Youth Zone, Blackburn College, West Lancashire College, Our Lady & St John’s RC College, Places For People, Nightsafe, Kick It Out, Creative Support, Blackburn United, Abu Hanifah Foundation, Inter Madrassah Organisation and multiple schools, colleges and other charities/community organisations to name just a few.

-In the past 12 months, Blackburn Rovers Community Trust engaged with 26,603 local people of all ages, which is an increase of 37.04% (7,191) from 19,412 in 2014.
-These projects range from sport and health sessions for children and adults; education courses for young adults; BME health and sports participation sessions; disability football, walking football, dance and social activities for seniors and the elderly; drug rehabilitation and mental-health recovery programmes and estate-based projects to reduce anti-social behaviour.
+In the past 12 months, Blackburn Rovers Community Trust engaged with 49,457 participants of all ages.
+These projects range from sport and health sessions for children and adults; education courses for young adults; BAME participation sessions; disability sport, walking football, dance and social activities for seniors and the elderly; drug rehabilitation and mental-health recovery programmes and estate-based projects to help to reduce anti-social behaviour.

-- Engaged with 26,603 local people of all age, gender, ethnicity, disability and sexuality
+Engaged with 49,457 participants of all different ages, gender, ethnicity, disability and sexuality